4GeeksAcademy/master-javascript-programming-exercises/exercises/159.2-FashionInventory-B/README.md

 ## 💡 Hint:

++ You may use auxiliary variables

-+ You may use helper functions.
++ You may use nested loops..